 - 5.21.
-Radcliffe-on-Trent village has a housing target of a minimum of 400 homes to be provided over the Rushcliffe Local Plan periodThe Local Plan: Part 2 collectively has allocated five sites for housing and employment development in the Parish designed to help the Borough meet the need for housing over 950 dwellings.
-This is more than double the suggested housing allocation that wereas put forward at the time of drafting the original neighbourhood plan, which was based on the 400 450 dwellings outlined in the Local Plan Part 1.
-The At that time, the Neighbourhood Plan does-did\not allocate specific sites to meet this the housing need, but instead detailsdetailed a broad strategy (outlined as part of a policy) based on the spatial strategy (see earlier chapters) for how the distribution of new dwellings across the parish is to be approached as part of further allocations.
-In some broad ways this has been followed when allocating these sites, but ultimately underminedovertaken by the shear-change in the numbers proposed.

-- 5.18.
-However, beyond the allocations applications for smaller scale housing and employment continues to come forward.
-The Neighbourhood Plan also seeks to encourage a balance of new and revitalised employment to support this housing growth in a sustainable manner. - 5.19.
-The policies in this section also set out the requirements for housing infillsmaller housing schemes and depending on their proximity to the Village Centre. the development of new and improved employment opportunities.
-The policies - 5.20.
-In this section, the Neighbourhood Plan sets out the types and density of housing to bethat should be provided by new housing developments, which is unchanged from the needs identified in 2016 and the production of the initial plan. - 5.21.5.23.
-Collectively, these policies will help guide decisions on housing and employment proposals within the parish of which there are still a great number of infill and windfall sites that will continue to come forward outside of the strategy development sites. - 5.22.
-The policies in this section are designed to ensure that development delivers, as far as possible, the spatial strategy set out in chapter 3 of this Neighbourhood Plan (the diagram which focuses on Radcliffe-on-Trent village is repeated below).
+The Local Plan: Part 2 collectively has allocated five sites for housing and employment development in the Parish designed to help the Borough meet the need for housing over 950 dwellings.
+This is more than double the suggested housing allocation that was put forward at the time of drafting the original neighbourhood plan, which was based on the 400 450 dwellings outlined in the Local Plan Part 1.
+At that time, the Neighbourhood Plan did not allocate specific sites to meet the housing need, but instead detailed a broad strategy (outlined as part of a policy) based on the spatial strategy (see earlier chapters) for how the distribution of new dwellings across the parish is to be approached as part of further allocations.
+In some broad ways this has been followed when allocating these sites, but ultimately overtaken by the change in the numbers proposed. - 5.22.
+The original strategic housing policy is therefore removed from the neighbourhood plan and is replaced by the Local Plan allocations policies 5.1 to 5.6.
+Therefore, applications should be considered against these policies, in addition to any relevant policies of this specific neighbourhood plan.
+Particular attention should be made to the following section on design and heritage. - 5.23.
+However, beyond the larger allocations applications for smaller scale housing and employment continues to come forward.
+The policies in this section also set out the requirements for smaller housing schemes and the development of new and improved employment opportunities.
+The policies set out the types and density of housing that should be provided by new housing developments, which is unchanged from the needs identified in 2016 and the production of the initial plan.
+Collectively, these policies will help guide decisions on housing and employment proposals within the parish of which there are still a great number of infill and windfall sites that will continue to come forward outside of the strategy development sites.